Every military branch has expectations for a service member’s weight and body mass, and the Army tape test is a way to measure a person’s body fat.

 After boot camp, however, those expectations increase.

-Also, soldiers must have their height and weight evaluated to determine their body mass index is appropriate.
+Also, soldiers must have their height and weight evaluated to determine whether their body mass index is appropriate.

 What happens if I fail the Army tape test?